freeCodeCamp/guide/src/pages/html/comments-in-html/index.md

 ## Conditional Comments
 Conditional Comments defines some HTML tags to be excuted when a certain codition is fullfilled.

+Conditional Comments are only recognised by Internet Explorer Version 5 through to Version 9 - IE5 - IE9.

 ### Example
 ```html
 <!DOCTYPE html>